IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 # Privacy Considerations

-The MUD URL contains sensitive model and even firmware revision numbers.
+The MUD URL could contain sensitive information such as the model number and even firmware revision numbers.
-Thus the MUD URL identifies the make, model and revision of a device.
+Thus the MUD URL may identify the make, model and revision of a device.

 {{RFC8520}} already identifies this privacy concern, and suggests use of TLS so that the HTTP requests that retrieve the MUD file do not divulge that level of detail.

-The requirement for the MUD controller to poll for changes results in multiple interactions between the MUD controller and the manufacturer.
+The requirement for the MUD controller to poll for changes to MUD files results in multiple interactions between the MUD controller and the manufacturer whereas a more naive implementation might only interact once.
 Even if HTTPS used, an observer of the traffic to that manufacturer will be revealing, and {{RFC8520}} goes on to suggest use of a proxy as well.

 # IANA Considerations